 Iceland, the land of Ice and fire, is becoming a hugely popular destination for tourists and with good reason.
 Iceland is stunning, truly an outdoor lover’s paradise.
 But planning an Iceland ring road itinerary can be baffling.
-With so much to see and do, it can be challenging to create a perfect ring road itinerary ensuring you get to see all the iconic Iceland locations (and many places in between.)
+With so much to see and do, it can be challenging to create a perfect ring road itinerary to see Iceland in 8 days ensuring you get to see all the iconic Iceland locations (and many places in between.)

 So after completing my own solo road trip around this beautiful country, I decided to write this 8 day Iceland ring road itinerary to help ensure that you have the best Iceland road trip possible.